tdsfugal/pelotonjs/DOCS.md

 ###Clocks

 There are several clock types in Peloton.
-They are all pure functions that accept a trigger stream and a control stream as input and produce clock *tick*s synchronized with the animation frame.
+They are all pure functions that accept a trigger stream and a control stream as input and produce a clock stream that emits *tick*s synchronized with the animation trigger.
 The simplest clock, *simpleClock*,  responds to a control stream by emitting ticks synchronized with the browser's AnimationFrame after receiving a "Start" message, and pausing after receiving a "Stop" message.
-The clock terminates with an "End" message.
+All clocks terminate with an "End" message.

 ```javascript